TilakNaik26/AI-Co_pilot/README.md

 # AI Life Copilot

-A FastAPI + Claude-powered personal AI assistant with document RAG and a clean dark-themed UI.
+A FastAPI + personal AI assistant with document RAG and a clean dark-themed UI.

 ## Project Structure